greentfrapp/greentfrapp.github.io/_posts/2020-06-21-regulating-ai.md

 > It is **wrong** for us to blindly trust algorithmic systems.

-Unfortunately, the world is not particularly amenable to individual cries for justice and does not care for right and wrong.
+Unfortunately, the world is not particularly amenable to individual cries for justice.
 But if we understand the world enough, we might try to predict plausible local minima that reality might end up in.
 Then, figure out what it takes to nudge the world into a more desirable minimum.

 From a game theory perspective, what rules do we need so that the equilibrium is desirable?
 What regulatory framework is likely to emerge for AI technologies and how can we shape it for the better?